 Flickering Lights: When You Need to Worry

-In previous blogs, we discussed possible causes for lighting problems such as unexpected dimming and repeatedly burned out bulbs.
-In this week’s blog, we’re going to talk about yet another common lighting problem: flickering.
-Sometimes flickering can be fun and decorative, such as in these flicker flame chandelier lights, but in most practical scenarios it is both unintended and undesirable.
-There are many reasons light bulbs flicker, and while flickering isn’t often a cause for alarm, it is always best to make sure it’s not part of a larger issue.
-Below, we discuss the most common reasons for flickering bulbs and which ones you need to be worried about.
+In previous posts, we discussed possible causes for lighting problems such as unexpected dimming and repeatedly burned out bulbs.
+In this week’s post, we’re going to talk about yet another common problem: flickering.
+Sometimes flickering can be fun and decorative, such as in these flicker flame chandelier lights, but in most cases it is undesirable.
+While flickering isn't often a cause for alarm, it is always best to make sure it's not part of a larger issue.
+Below are common reasons for flickering bulbs and which ones you need to be worried about.

 Fluorescent and LED Flickering: Could Be Normal